 As soon as practicable after transition day, all papers, documents, minutes, books of account and other records (however compiled, recorded or stored) of the Authority must be delivered to the CEO.

-[Section 55 inserted by No. 3 of 2015 s.
+[Section 55 inserted: No. 3 of 2015 s.
 13.]

 56. Transitional regulations